A COMPREHENSIVE INSIGHT ON EXPORT LOGISTICS FOR ALL SEABORNE TRADE

 At this stage, one is required to deploy the knowledge of export logistics which is core in this post.

 - FULL CONTAINER LOAD (FCL) LOGISTICS: The first step to be taken about this type of freight is to proceed with all export documents that have been approved, coupled with the packing list and the commercial invoice of the goods to a shipping company or liner for export booking, precisely under the contract of carriage, all charges demanded by the shipping company or liner are to be paid by the shipper.
-Then an officer of the company contacted for its carriage will inspect the goods in order to determine the right container to be deployed, in turn, allocate the shipper with the right equipment (container) to be used.
+Then an officer of the company contacted for its carriage will inspect the goods to determine the right container to be deployed, and, in turn, allocate the shipper with the right equipment (container) to be used.

 Note: At this point, freight charges could be paid to the shipper, shipping company, or shipping line (liner).

 As regards its documentation process, all charges which include payment of the bill of lading document with other shipping documents obtained from the shipping company or liner ought to have been met, and once the shipper is done with the export documentation, you must check all paperwork if everything is correct (spelling, goods description coupled with agreed terms), and if the paper works are confirmed correct, the next is to submit a set of that document to customs export department before its (goods) arrival at the port or terminal.
 As soon as the cargo gets to port entry, customs would have to run their inspection, if the drafted details of the goods tallied with its export documents.
 And if all is figured out correctly, the goods will be allowed into the port terminal to be exported.
 However, other authorities may certify goods before exportation.